Email Domain Verification

 v=spf1 include:spf.mandrillapp.com ?all

 As with so many things, it might not be quite that simple, there are a couple of possible things that could trip you up:

-Only one SPF record is allowed
+What if only one SPF record is allowed?

 If you already have a TXT record with SPF information, you'll need to add Mandrill's servers to that record by adding

 include:spf.mandrillapp.com in the record before the last operator (which is usually